-As of December 31, 2020, CUC had 229 employees, approximately 83% of whom are Caymanian.
+As of December 31, 2022, CUC had 253 employees, approximately 82% of whom are Caymanian.
 The Company's work force is non-unionized, and management believes that employee relations are good.

-CUC has developed a strong specialized skills and knowledge base among its work force with a particular emphasis on engineering technical expertise, which has been achieved through the Company's comprehensive training, employee development and scholarship programme.
-CUC focuses on hiring and promoting Caymanian employees while attracting overseas experience and knowledge as necessary.
-In 2020, CUC continued to expand its commitment to diversity and a respectful and inclusive work place by renewing the local Gender Equality Cayman Pledge.
-CUC continues to attract females to its workforce and has seen an increase in the number of females joining the technical roles.
-Approximately 20% of the workforce is female.
+As a result of the Company's comprehensive training and employee development programs, in addition to its scholarship programme, the Company has developed specialized skills and knowledge among its workers, with particular emphasis on engineering technical expertise.
+CUC's priority is to hire and promote Caymanian employees while at the same time attracting overseas experience and knowledge as necessary to supplement its expertise.
+In 2022, CUC continued to expand its commitment to a respectful and inclusive workplace by renewing the local Gender Equality Cayman Pledge.
+Additionally, the Company has remained committed to several diversity and inclusion initiatives.
+The Company continues to attract female talent to its workforce, and over the past few years, there has been an increase in the number of women who have joined the Company in technical roles.
+A total of 21% of our workforce is female as at December 31, 2022.

 CUC participates in the Investors In People ("IIP") programme, a continuous business improvement framework and international quality standard.
-CUC has maintained the IIP standard certification since 2006, was awarded gold level accreditation in July 2017 and on reassessment in 2020, the Company was again awarded the gold level accreditation.
+CUC has maintained the IIP standard certification since 2006, was awarded gold level accreditation in July 2017 and on reassessment in 2021, the Company was again awarded the gold level accreditation.
 The achievement of the IIP gold level accreditation demonstrates strong leadership, a compelling vision, and a culture of improvement in order to achieve higher performance.

-Approximately 60% of employees are currently shareholders in the Company.
+Approximately 67% of employees are currently shareholders in the Company.
 An Employee Share Purchase Plan exists to encourage employee ownership of Class A Ordinary Shares of the Company (the "Class A Ordinary Shares").